Overview

 Communication Studies majors may minor in established Klein minors.
 The Communication Studies student who declares a minor must complete the entire program requirements for both the major and the minor.
 Courses listed for both the Communication Studies major and Klein minor will only apply towards one of the curriculums.
 If the class is part of an array of courses, students will be required to take a different course to satisfy the major requirement.

-- All Communication Studies majors must take the following two foundation courses:
+- All Communication Studies majors must take two foundation courses:

-Course List Code Title Credit Hours Core Courses CMST 2111 Communications Seminar 1 3 Communication Theory Select one of the following: 3 Introduction to Media and Society Introduction to Advertising Journalism and Society Introduction to Media Theory Research Methods Select one of the following: 3 Introduction to Brand Strategy and Research Journalism Research Media Research 1 Analysis Select one of the following: 3 Introduction to Art Direction: Visual Communication Media Popular Culture 1 Introduction to Public Speaking or CSI 1911Honors Introduction to Public Speaking Cross-Cultural Perspectives Select one of the following: 3 Intercultural Communication Communication, Culture and Identity Total Credit Hours 15 1 Course has prerequisites.
+Course List Code Title Credit Hours Core Courses CMST 2111 Communications Seminar 1 3 Communication Theory Select one of the following: 3 Introduction to Media and Society Introduction to Advertising Journalism and Society Introduction to Media Theory Research Methods Select one of the following: 3 Introduction to Brand Strategy and Research Journalism Research Media Research 1 Analysis Select one of the following: 3 Introduction to Art Direction: Visual Communication Presentations for Policy Change or COMC 1911Honors Presentations for Policy Change Media and Popular Culture 1 Cross-Cultural Perspectives Select one of the following: 3 Intercultural Communication Communication, Culture and Identity Total Credit Hours 15 - 1

 - In consultation with a faculty advisor, a student must take seven courses (minimum 21 credits) from the list below.

-- Within the track, a student must take at least one course from at least three different departments.
+- Within the concentration, a student must take at least one course from at least three different departments.

-- At least four courses in the track must be taken at the 3000 or 4000 level.
+- At least four courses in the concentration must be taken at the 3000 or 4000 level.
 At least one of these four must be taken at the 4000 level.

-- Students must have met the prerequisites for courses in their track by taking the appropriate core courses (see above).
+- Students must have met the prerequisites for courses in their concentration by taking the appropriate core courses (see above).

 - All students must take a minimum of two writing-intensive courses in the major.
 Writing-intensive courses end in the numbers 96, 97 and 98 and are noted (WI) in the list below.